Leonard Constance: Background

 Len Constance's birth was registered in Pontypool district, Wales, he was a Lieutenant in the Royal Naval Volunteer Reserve, and he died aged c.
 67–68 in Wales.

 Playing career

 International honours

 Len Constance won 3 caps for Wales (RL) in 1948–1951 while at St. Helens, and Dewsbury.

 County League appearances

-Len Constance played in Wigan's victory in the Lancashire County League during the 1951–52 season.
+Len Constance played in Wigan's victory in the Lancashire League during the 1951–52 season.